 If you have asthma or a severe allergy you should advise the MD.
 We cannot guarantee to have a First Aider on site at each rehearsal – if you need medication for your condition, please make sure you have your Epipen or inhaler with you.

 If a parent wants to accompany me will they be able to stay and watch?

 Yes.
 Parents/carers are welcome to stay, as well as any siblings who are not players.
 If sessions aren’t too busy, there are seating areas for parents to listen in and there is also a waiting area for parents to read or catch up with work on laptops.

 We strongly advise NOT to bring babies or the very young though – it’s loud and hectic!

 If my parent wishes to leave and collect me following the rehearsal will I be supervised?

-Parents/carers of younger players often leave them at the Morpeth, and whilst all reasonable efforts are made to supervise, we do expect that players should in their parent’s/carer’s opinion have reached such maturity which allows them to cope with a level of freedom.
+Parents/carers of younger players often leave them at Woolwich Works, and whilst all reasonable efforts are made to supervise, we do expect that players should in their parent’s/carer’s opinion have reached such maturity which allows them to cope with a level of freedom.

 Are there bursaries available to cover my travel to London?